419Labs/workshop-arf-dapp/README.md

    2) Here you'll have to
       1) Fetch balances of arfBTC & arfETH when needed
       2) Mint both arfBTC & arfETH in 1 TX using the multicall
-   3) (You can also make a register to whitelist + mint token in 1 TX as well)
+   3) (You can also make a 'register to whitelist + mint token' in 1 TX as well)
 6) Deploy your own Access Controller
    1) You can put aside IDE for the time & open your terminal
    2) clone the [access-controller](https://github.com/419Labs/access-controller-contracts) repo